Donjon3000/SIEM-LAb/README.md

-# SIEM-LAb

 <h1>SIEM Lab</h1>

  ###

 <h2>Description</h2>
-In this project Ill be showing a basic understaning on collecting log and creating Alerets using elastic SIEM
+In this project Ill be showing a basic understaning on collecting logs and creating alerts using elastic SIEM.
 <br />